-In accordance with the transfer policy of the Missouri Coordinating Board of Higher Education, MAC has identified a 42-hour block of general education classes that is part of the Associate of Arts and Associate of Arts in Teaching degrees.
-If the student graduates with those associate degrees and then transfers to another participating school in the state, the receiving institution should accept the MAC 42-hour block as equivalent to their own 42hour general education block.
-In a similar manner, if a student transfers to MAC with certification of a completed 42-hour general education block from another participating institution, the student will not be required to take any additional general education courses at MAC unless they are needed to fulfill a requirement of the student's major or degree.
-Students who transfer before completing the requirements of an associate degree but who have completed the 42-hour general education block may petition the registrar to make a notation on their transcript as having completed the 42-hour block.
+In accordance with the transfer policy of the Missouri Coordinating Board of Higher Education, MAC offers the Core 42 block of general education classes that is part of the Associate of Arts and Associate of Arts in Teaching degrees.
+If the student graduates with those associate degrees and then transfers to another participating school in the state, the receiving institution should accept the MAC Core 42-hour block as equivalent to their own 42hour general education block.
+In a similar manner, if a student transfers to MAC with certification of a completed Core 42-hour general education block from another participating institution, the student will not be required to take any additional general education courses at MAC unless they are needed to fulfill a requirement of the student's major or degree.
+Students who transfer before completing the requirements of an associate degree but who have completed the 42-hour general education block will have a notation on their transcript as having completed the General Education Core 42-hour block.
 The college's General Education Philosophy and Key Quality Indicators are located in the beginning of this catalog and also in the Degrees & Certificates section.